EU aid deal lifts European shares to 7-week high

-LONDON, June 29 European shares closed at a seven-week high on Friday, after fresh measures taken by European leaders to tackle the region's debilitating debt crisis boosted benchmark equity indexes and battered bank stocks such as UniCredit.
+LONDON European shares closed at a seven-week high on Friday, after fresh measures taken by European leaders to tackle the region's debilitating debt crisis boosted benchmark equity indexes and battered bank stocks such as UniCredit (CRDI.MI).

 "I am selling into this.
 There's still a lot of hurdles.
-I'd rather be on the safe side," said ClairInvest fund manager Ion-Marc Valahu, adding he had sold some of his positions on Italy's FTSE MIB, France's CAC and Germany's DAX equity indexes.
+I'd rather be on the safe side," said ClairInvest fund manager Ion-Marc Valahu, adding he had sold some of his positions on Italy's FTSE MIB .FTMIB, France's CAC .FCHI and Germany's DAX .GDAXI equity indexes.

 Others were more positive over the EU summit, which saw European leaders agree a series of short-term steps to shore up their monetary union and bring down the borrowing costs of Spain and Italy, seen as too big to bail out.